It’s no secret that we LOVE Tacos in this house. Being Mexican, it’s pretty standard to have Mexican food at least once a week (usually more! )

 A taco bowl takes all of those favorite ingredients and flavors in one tasty bowl.
-With rice, beans, meat, and veggies, it’s packed with flavor – and the delicious cilantro dressing brings it all together!
-It’s hearty enough to fill you up for dinner, but could be light enough for lunch.
+With rice, beans, meat, and veggies, it’s packed with flavor and the delicious cilantro dressing brings it all together!
+It’s hearty enough to fill you up for dinner, but could be light enough for lunch or for meal prepping.

 This taco bowl recipe is a take on Taco Salad and it’s also similar to a deconstructed Taco or Chicken Burrito Bowl!
 Our kids love them because you really can make it your own – start with your base and just add your favorite toppings.
 We know you are going to love it too!